platformio/platformio-docs/core.rst

     are going to use :ref:`pioide`. **PlatformIO Core** is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.

-    Also, PlatformIO IDE allows to install :ref:`core` Shell Commands (``pio``, ``platformio``) globally to your system via ``Menu: PlatformIO > Install Shell Commands``.
+    Also, PlatformIO IDE allows to install :ref:`piocore` Shell Commands (``pio``, ``platformio``) globally to your system via ``Menu: PlatformIO > Install Shell Commands``.